Paulescu/ml-rest-api-caching/README.md

 To ensure the predictions stored in your cache are still relevant, you can set an expiry date.
 Whenever a prediction in the cache gets too old, it is replaced by a newly generate prediction.

+> **For example**
+>
-For example, if your underlying ML model is generating price predictions 5 minutes into the future, you can tolerate predictions that are up to, for example, 1-2 minutes old.
+> If your underlying ML model is generating price predictions 5 minutes into the future, you can tolerate predictions that are up to, for example, 1-2 minutes old.

 ## Run the whole thing in 5 minutes